- Competitive Analysis

 - 47% of small business owners handle marketing efforts on their own.
 (LeadPages)

 Small Business Digital Marketing with Blue Corona

 We’ve helped more than 200 small businesses take their company to the next level, and we love doing it.
 Call us nutty, but we really do operate like a family, so it makes sense that we have a soft spot in our hearts for businesses that operate the same way.
 If you think your small business could benefit from digital marketing, give us a call.
 We’ll set you up with a free analysis and treat you like one of the fam.

-About The Author: Betsy is a content marketing specialist with Blue Corona.
-When she’s not managing SEO campaigns or writing badass blog posts she’s practicing Muay Thai, hiking with her dog or teaching kids how not to fall off a horse.
+Betsy is the social media team lead and a content marketing specialist with Blue Corona.
+When she’s not managing social media marketing campaigns or writing badass blog posts she’s practicing Muay Thai, hiking with her dog or teaching kids how not to fall off a horse.

 View more blogs by Betsy McLeod